 Until a few years ago, cachaça was considered “the alcohol of the poor”.
 Practical to preserve in the disadvantaged places where fridges were less common (rural areas or favelas), it was the only outlet for some people.
 The recent popularity of Caipirinha around the world has changed the game.

-Again, this cocktail was not invented recently.
-It is even thought that it dates from the early nineteenth century!
-At that time, the slaves simply boiled the sugar cane juice and drank “garapa” , a drink reserved for parties and celebrations.
-Then came the idea of mixing the garapa with cachaça to acquire a certain intoxication and “meet the land of the dead“.
+This cocktail was not invented recently; it is thought to date back to the early 19th century!
+At that time, slaves simply boiled the sugarcane juice and drank “garapa,” a drink reserved for parties and celebrations.
+Then came the idea of mixing the garapa with cachaça to acquire a certain intoxication and “meet the land of the dead.”
 This new mix was embellished with fruits or spices and called batida.
-One of these batidas, based on the addition of lime became Caipirinha.
-This new cocktail was imported to Europe in the twenties, especially to Paris where the writer Oswald de Andrade and his wife, the painter Tarsila do Amaral, organized large receptions with feijoadas and Caipirinha.
-With the help of technology, refrigerators made their debut in Brazil, and soon, the bars were able to serve ice-cold caipirinha and thus make it known and appreciated all over the world.
-Cachaça, was saved from oblivion.
+One of these batidas, based on the addition of lime, became Caipirinha.
+This cocktail was imported to Europe in the 1920s, especially to Paris, where the writer Oswald de Andrade and his wife, painter Tarsila do Amaral, organized large receptions with feijoadas and Caipirinha.
+With the help of technology, refrigerators made their debut in Brazil, and soon, bars were able to serve ice-cold Caipirinhas, making them known and appreciated all over the world.
+Cachaça was saved.

 The recognition of Cachaça